cloudevents/spec/http-transport-binding.md

 ## 1. Introduction

-[Cloud Events][CE] is a standardized and transport-neutral definition of the structure and metadata description of events.
-This specification defines how the elements defined in the Cloud Events specification are to be used in [HTTP 1.1][RFC7230] requests and response messages.
+[CloudEvents][CE] is a standardized and transport-neutral definition of the structure and metadata description of events.
+This specification defines how the elements defined in the CloudEvents specification are to be used in [HTTP 1.1][RFC7230] requests and response messages.

 ### 1.1.
 Conformance